From particles to precision. Simulating subsonic turbulence with Smoothed Particle Hydrodynamics: SPH ingredients

-In the case that $\alpha_a$ has to decay, we evaluate an instantaneous decay rate $\dot{\alpha}_a$ as in \cite{read_sphs_2012}:
+In the case where $\alpha_a$ had to decay, we evaluated an instantaneous decay rate of $\dot{\alpha}_a$ as in \citet{read_sphs_2012}:

-The decay time $\tau_a$ is defined as $\tau_a=h_a/v_{sig,max}$, and it is a function of the local spatial resolution and the maximum signal velocity $v_{sig,max}$ in the neighborhood of particle $a$, calculated according to Eq.~\ref{eq:vsignal}.
-The effect of Eq.~\ref{eq:alphadot} is to allow alpha to decay exponentially to $\alpha_{loc,a}$, or $\alpha_{min}$ if $\alpha_{loc,a}$ is too low.
-In this way, we ensure a minimum dissipation that helps reduce the random noise that might arise from particle disorder.
-However, we note that even though all particles have at least a minimum value $\alpha_{min}$, dissipation is automatically cut off when $\mathbf{r}_{ab}\cdot\mathbf{v}_{ab}\geq0$, as stated in Eq.~\ref{eq:AV}.
-Also, there is no restriction for $\alpha_{min}$, which can be set to zero.
+The decay time, $\tau_a$, is defined as $\tau_a=h_a/v_{sig,max}$, and it is a function of the local spatial resolution and the maximum signal velocity, $v_{sig,max}$, in the neighborhood of particle $a$, calculated according to Eq.~\ref{eq:vsignal}.
+The effect of Eq.~\ref{eq:alphadot} is that it allows alpha to decay exponentially to $\alpha_{loc,a}$, or $\alpha_{min}$ if $\alpha_{loc,a}$ is too low.
+This way, we ensured a minimum dissipation that helps reduce the random noise that might arise from particle disorder.
+However, we note that even though all particles have at least a minimum value of $\alpha_{min}$, dissipation is automatically cut off when $\mathbf{r}_{ab}\cdot\mathbf{v}_{ab}\geq0$, as stated in Eq.~\ref{eq:AV}.
+In addition, there is no restriction for $\alpha_{min}$, which can be set to zero.

+In this respect, it is worth noting the latest work pointing to the interesting possibility of not needing switches at all, if a modulated version of the SLR is used \citep{price_switches_2024, sandnes2025, garcia-senz_SLR_2025}.
+This is achieved by taking a constant $\alpha=1$ and multiplying the limiter $\phi_{ab}$ in Eqs.~\ref{eq:slrv1} and \ref{eq:slrv2} by